-Mission Statement: The Springfield Technical College Entrepreneurial Institute serves as an integral part of the College by reaching into the community to increase the stream of new entrepreneurs who can grow and develop new companies.
-The Institute provides "one stop" entrepreneurship education for student entrepreneurs who seek business start-up or growth knowledge and information.
+Mission Statement: The Springfield Technical College Entrepreneurial Institute serves as an integral part of STCC's School of Business by reaching into the community to increase the stream of new entrepreneurs who can grow and develop new companies.
+The Institute provides entrepreneurship education and support for student entrepreneurs who seek business start-up or growth knowledge and information.

 About the Entrepreneurial Institute

-The Entrepreneurial Institute is located in the School of Business and Information Technologies at STCC.
+The Entrepreneurial Institute operates within the School of Business and Information Technologies at STCC.

-The Entrepreneurial Institute is a leader in student entrepreneurship education and business incubation at all ages.
-It focuses on all aspects of entrepreneurship education, ranging from a two- year associate degree to the K-8 elementary entrepreneur programs and student business incubation.
-The Institute offers education programs to K-12 educators interested in teaching entrepreneurship education.
+The Entrepreneurial Institute focuses on various aspects of entrepreneurship education, ranging from a two- year associate degree to high school entrepreneurship program collaborations and student business incubation.

-A one-stop center for entrepreneurship education for over 2,000 individuals each year, the Entrepreneurial Institute serves as a coalescing force in the development and delivery of entrepreneurship education across the spectrum of present and future entrepreneurs.
-To date, over 16,000 students have participated in the Entrepreneurial Institute's programs.
+As a community college based center for entrepreneurship education, the Entrepreneurial Institute serves as a force in the development and delivery of entrepreneurship education across the spectrum of present and future entrepreneurs.
+Since its inception in 1996, thousands of students have participated in the Entrepreneurial Institute's programs and initiatives.

 History of the Entrepreneurial Institute at STCC